MicrosoftDocs/azure-docs/articles/defender-for-iot/organizations/how-to-forward-alert-information-to-partners.md

 [Partner integrations](integrate-overview.md) can help to bridge previously siloed security solutions, enhance device visibility, and accelerate system-wide response to more rapidly mitigate risks.

-In such cases, use the **Actions** described below to enter credentials and other information required to communicate with integrated partner services.
+In such cases, use supported **Actions** to enter credentials and other information required to communicate with integrated partner services.

 For more information, see: